Koaestro/InfloTechTest/README.md

+# Description

+This exercies has implemented sections 1 - 4 and has added some async functionality to the dataAccess layer.

 # User Management Technical Exercise

 The exercise is an ASP.NET Core web application backed by Entity Framework Core, which faciliates management of some fictional users.